ValleyAudio/ValleyRackFree/README.md

 ![Valley](./ValleyImg.png)

 ### Installation

-Download and extract the .zip file from this git repository under releases, then place the extracted folder in:
+The latest release will be always available from the official Rack [Plugin Manager](https://vcvrack.com/plugins.html).
+However if you prefer, you can download and extract the .zip file from this git repository under releases, then place the extracted folder in:

     * Mac - ~/Documents/Rack/plugins
     * Windows - /My Documents/Rack/plugins